 ABOUT ME AND HPC

-The world and humanity represent to me the greatest high performance system alive and the parallelism and distribution therein fascinates me for the last 16+ years.
+The world and humanity represent to me the greatest high performance system alive and the parallelism and distribution therein fascinate me for the last almost two decades.
 I am excited to study a multitude of issues and challenges evolving around the optimal use of parallel and distributed computing resources to solve important computational problems in science, engineering, and society.
-Below is a reverse chronological account of my professional appointments and education, as well as selected highlights about my previous and current scholarly activities.
+Below is a reverse chronological account of my professional appointments and education, as well as selected highlights about my scholarly activities.

-Prior to 2015, I was with the Center for Information Services and High Performance Computing (ZIH) at Technische Universität Dresden (TUD) which I joined in 2010 as a post-doctoral research associate and later as a senior scientist.
-My work involved modeling and simulation of highly-adaptive energy-efficient computing (HAEC) systems, as well as research on state-of-the-art robust and scalable scheduling and dynamic load balancing techniques for optimizing the performance of scientific applications.
+Prior to 2015, I was with the Center for Information Services and High Performance Computing (ZIH) at Technische Universität Dresden (TUD) which I joined in 2010 as a post-doctoral research associate and later as a senior scientist (tenured).
+My work there involved modeling and simulation of highly adaptive energy-efficient computing (HAEC) systems, as well as research on state-of-the-art robust and scalable scheduling and dynamic load balancing techniques for optimizing the performance of scientific applications.

 Between 2008 and 2010 I was a post-doctoral research associate at the Center for Advanced Vehicular Systems at Mississippi State University.
 My research there involved, among others, designing and developing methodologies for the computational performance optimization of multi-scale simulation codes from Materials Science using state-of-the-art scheduling and dynamic load balancing techniques and advanced tracing and profiling tools.

-In 2008 I was awarded the doctoral degree from National Technical University of Athens, Greece.
-Under the guidance of Prof. George Papakonstantinou (Head and Founder of the Computing Systems Laboratory), I conducted research in parallel and distributed computing, and made contributions to the field by designing algorithms for static and dynamic scheduling and load balancing of scientific applications.
+In 2008 I was awarded a doctoral degree in Computer Engineering from the National Technical University of Athens, Greece.
+Under the guidance of Prof. George Papakonstantinou (Head and Founder of the Computing Systems Laboratory), I conducted research in parallel and distributed computing and made contributions to the field by designing algorithms for static and dynamic scheduling and load balancing of scientific applications.

-In the spring of 2002 I was accepted in the graduate study program of the Department of Electrical and Computer Engineering, at the National Technical University of Athens, Greece, to pursue a doctoral degree.
-The entry in this graduate program followed after a one-semester Erasmus exchange program upon my graduation from the University of Oradea, Romania.
+In the spring of 2002, I was accepted into the graduate study program of the Department of Electrical and Computer Engineering, at the National Technical University of Athens, Greece, to pursue a doctoral degree.
+The entry into this graduate program followed after a one-semester Erasmus exchange program upon my graduation from the University of Oradea, Romania.

-I have authored and co-authored one invited book chapter and over 60 publications in international peer-reviewed journals, conferences, and workshops.
-I serve as technical program committee member in several international conferences and workshops (e.g., SC, IPDPS, Euro-Par, etc.).
-I also serve as reviewer in several international journals (e.g., IEEE TPDS, JPDC, FGCS, etc.).
-I have co-organized the 45th SPEEDUP workshop, was the general co-chair of the PASC18 conference, as well as am serving as the program co-chair for the Euro-EDUPAR 2019 workshop.
+I have authored and co-authored one invited book chapter and over 70 publications in international peer-reviewed journals, conferences, and workshops.
+I serve as an associate editor for ACM TOPC journal, and as an organizer of various parts of the technical program and technical program committee member in several international conferences and workshops (e.g., SC, IPDPS, Euro-Par, ICPP, ISPDC, etc.).
+I also serve as a reviewer in several international journals (e.g., IEEE TPDS, Elsevier JPDC, Elsevier FGCS, etc.).
+I have co-organized the 45th SPEEDUP workshop, was the general co-chair of the PASC18 conference, the program chair of IPDPSW HCW2020, the general chair of IPDPS HCW2021, as well as the co-organizer of the MODA workshop series with ISC HPC.

-I am a professional member of IEEE and the IEEE Computer Society as well as of several IEEE Communities (e.g., Big Data, Cloud Computing, Rebooting Computing), a lifetime member of ACM and of several SIGs (e.g., SIGHPC, SIGSIM, SIGCOM, SIGACT), a member of the HiPEAC (High Performance and Embedded Architecture and Compilation) network, as well as a member of the Swiss Informatics Society and of the Competence Center for Computational Sciences at University of Basel.
+I am a professional member of IEEE, IEEE Computer Society as well as of several IEEE Communities (e.g., Big Data, Cloud Computing, Rebooting Computing), a lifetime and senior member of ACM, and of several SIGs (e.g., SIGHPC, SIGSIM, SIGCOMM, SIGACT), a member of the HiPEAC network, as well as a member of the Swiss Informatics Society, the Research Network Computational Sciences and Research Network Responsible Digital Society at the University of Basel.

-The HPC group is also representing the University of Basel in the Standard Performance Evaluation Corporation (SPEC) Consortium, as member of the High Performance Group (HPG) and Research Group (RG).
+My HPC group is also representing the University of Basel in the Standard Performance Evaluation Corporation (SPEC) Consortium, a member of the High Performance Group (HPG) and Research Group (RG).
 We are also members of the MLperf and MLperf-HPC working group for developing fair and useful benchmarks for measuring training and inference performance of machine learning hardware, software, and services.